#4 When Anger Works – Part One

 When a growing movement of young people places itself in harms way to stop injustice, it can be powerful and unpredictable.
 Often it is fueled by the white-hot anger of knowing that you’re on the side of justice when those in power have failed to make the change you need.
-We can see that in 2018 with the student-led Florida gun control movement #MarchforOurLives, and we saw this before with the powerful #FeesMustFall student movement in South Africa.
+We can see this with the powerful #FeesMustFall student movement in South Africa.

 This is a two part episode about times when direct action was used to confront an overwhelming force.
 Part one looks at the remarkable #FeesMustFall student movement in South Africa, that all started when someone threw poo at a statue.